p-gw/CitrusBuilder.jl/docs/src/tutorials/multi_language.md

 First, since the majority of our participants will be German-speaking we set the default language to German.

 ```@example multi-language
-using LimeSurveyBuilder  # hide
+using LimeSurveyBuilder

 set_default_language!("de")
 ```

 Then we can begin the survey construction following the previous tutorial.
+The difference is that instead of constructing our survey components using an `id` and a `title`, we now have to define titles for each language specifically.
+We can do this by providing [`language_settings`](@ref) instead of a simple title.

-In addition to the three questions we include a [`language_switch`](@ref) in the beginning of our survey.
+In addition to the three questions we also include a [`language_switch`](@ref) in the beginning of our survey.
+Our statistics survey constructor then looks like this:

 ```@example multi-language
-statistics_survey = survey(100000, language_settings([
+my_statistics_survey = survey(100000, language_settings([
     language_setting("de", "Statistik 101 Fragebogen"),
     language_setting("en", "Statistics 101 survey")
 ])) do